• Alfred M. Hallmark

 Fayette County Historical Markers

-County named for Marquis de la Fayette who was a French aristocrat , close friend of George Washington and military officer in the American Revolutionary War.
-County seat is La Grange.
+Fayette County is named for Marquis de la Fayette who was a French aristocrat and close friend of George Washington who was a military officer in the American Revolutionary War.
+The county seat is La Grange.

 When I think of Fayette County, I think of green fields, blue bonnets and Round Top.
 La Grange is a much bigger town and has more markers but it is Round Top that comes to mind when I think of Fayette County.
-It could be because its a quaint country town or the annual Antique Fair (which I have yet to visit but badly want to) or the excellent dinner we had a Royers Round Top Cafe which I'm going to take a minute to talk about because I have never quite experienced anything quite like it.
+It could be because its a quaint country town or because of the annual Antique Fair (which I have yet to visit but badly want to) or the excellent dinner we had a Royers Round Top Cafe which I'm going to take a minute to talk about because I have never experienced anything quite like it.
 We planned our visit to Fayette County on this day, around dinner at Royers because it was something we wanted to do for a while and they are only open Thursday- Saturday for dinner.
-So at the end of the day we were really hungry and anticipation had been building all day, we sat and ordered entrees but were brought two complimentary starters one was shrimp jalapeno poppers that were delicious.
-It didn't stop there I was trying quail for the first time I was brought not only the stuffed quail I ordered but also the grilled quail because the chef wanted me to experience it both ways again the second quail serving was complimentary and were both awesome.
-Everything was great but I felt like I'd been mistaken for a food critic I also ordered a glass of wine which was a very generous pour and pie to go (because there was no fitting it in and they are famous for their pies) which again was on the house.
-I would encourage anyone to visit Royers because regardless of whether you get any freebies or not, you will leave feeling like you ate a friends house rather than an anonymous restaurant.
+So at the end of the day we were really hungry and anticipation had been building all day, we sat and ordered entrees but were brought two complimentary starters one was shrimp jalapeno poppers which were delicious.
+It didn't stop there, I was trying quail for the first time and was brought not only the stuffed quail I ordered but also the grilled quail because the chef wanted me to experience it both ways again the second quail serving was complimentary, both awesome.
+Everything was great, I felt like I'd been mistaken for a food critic.
+I also ordered a glass of wine which was a very generous pour and pie to go (because there was no fitting it in after dinner, they are famous for their pies) which again was on the house.
+I would encourage anyone to visit Royers because regardless of whether you get any freebies or not, you will leave feeling like you ate a friends house rather than a restaurant.

 Picture